 Not all of these paycheck deductions are legal.
 Some states don't allow employers to pass certain costs on to employees.
 Even in states that allow employers to make these types of deductions, employers have to follow certain rules.
 Here are the basic rules governing paycheck deductions.
 (This article summarizes the federal rules and gives some information on state variations; to find out what your state allows and prohibits, contact your state department of labor.)

 Federal law allows employers to deduct the cost of supplying and maintaining a uniform (for example, having it cleaned and pressed) from an employee's paycheck, as long as the employee's wages after the deduction don't fall below the minimum wage.
-(The federal minimum wage is $7.25 as of July 24, 2009.)
+(The federal minimum wage is $7.25.)
 If an employee earns the minimum wage, the employer may not require the employee to pay for a uniform, through payroll deductions or otherwise.
 The deduction also can't cut into the employee's overtime compensation.

 Some state laws are stricter.
-For example, some states-- including New Jersey -- prohibit employers from charging employees or requiring employees to buy a uniform that has a company logo or can't be used as street wear.
+For example, some states—including New Jersey—prohibit employers from charging employees or requiring employees to buy a uniform that has a company logo or can't be used as street wear.
 In California, if uniforms require any cleaning or maintenance beyond the standard washing and drying, the employer must pay for the cost.

 The federal law for tools and equipment is the same as for uniforms: Employers may require employees to pay for them, whether through payroll deductions or otherwise, only if the employee's pay after deductions is at least equal to the minimum wage.

 And, like the rule for uniforms, state laws may differ.
 In Oregon, for example, employers may require employees to pay for their work tools as long as the employee earns more than the minimum wage, but payroll deductions for this purpose aren't allowed.
 In California, employees can't be required to pay for job-related tools; the employer must provide them.